by Ketki Hanamshet Updated on 15 Oct 2018

 2. Enjoy wine at the ShelaLara Vineyards and Winery

 If you are looking to taste traditional wine, this is where you should stop and prepare to sip.
 It is a sweet little place, serving wine, popcorn, crackers and other delicious items.
-The staff are known to be very friendly.
+The staff is known to be very friendly.
 The place is neat and clean, perfect for that undisturbed mood you need!

 3. Maxwell Mays Wildlife Refuge

 The Maxwell Mays Wildlife Refuge is an excellent option if you are looking to do anything outdoorsy.
 It is a diverse wildlife habitat boasting of ponds, brooks, open lands and upland forests.
 Its water bodies are home to a large number of aquatic animals and plants.
 It is the perfect place for picnicking.
-It is an interactive experience as well, great to engage in outdoor learning experience.
+It is an interactive experience as well, great to engage in the outdoor learning experience.

 4. Discover natural beauty at Tillinghast Pond Management Area

-The Tillinghast Pond Management Area is place of serene beauty.
+The Tillinghast Pond Management Area is a place of serene beauty.
 It is a 2000-acre land surrounded by protected forests.
 The area offers natural ponds and lakes, perfect for a boating session with the family.
 It is home to over a hundred different bird species, including ospreys, owls and hummingbirds.
 The preserve is open for number recreational activities like hiking, fishing, canoeing, kayaking and wildlife observation.
 The pond loop is one of the preserve’s most iconic trails that offer a spectacular range of views.